 Admitting you have a problem is the first step towards overcoming an addiction.
 The second step is reaching out for help.

-If you or a loved one is struggling with a behavioral addiction or substance addiction, we can help you find a suitable treatment program.
+If you or a loved one is struggling with a behavioral addiction or substance addiction, browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.